tsgates/arch-wiki-markdown/wiki/AMD_Catalyst.md

     #!/bin/sh
     DRIVER=/usr/lib/xorg/modules/drivers/fglrx_drv.so
     for x in $(objdump -d $DRIVER|awk '/call/&&/EnableLogo/{print "\\x"$2"\\x"$3"\\x"$4"\\x"$5"\\x"$6}'); do
        sed -i "s/$x/\x90\x90\x90\x90\x90/g" $DRIVER
     done

-and rebooting.
+and then reboot your machine.

 > WebGL support in Chromium

 Google has blacklisted Linux's Catalyst driver from supporting webGL in their Chromium/Chrome browsers.

-You can turn webGL on by editing /usr/share/applications/chromium.desktop file and adding --ignore-gpu-blacklist flag into the Exec line so it looks like this:
+You can turn webGL on by editing and adding --ignore-gpu-blacklist flag into the Exec line so it looks like this:

+    /usr/share/applications/chromium.desktop

     Exec=chromium %U --ignore-gpu-blacklist